ARM-Synergy/tracer-mip/Roadmap.md

 ***Figure 2: The soundings (left), Stage IV precipitation (middle), and the pre-convection aerosol size distribution (right) measured at the TRACER main site by SMPS for the August 17 case.***

-A [TRACER-MIP GitHub page](https://github.com/ARM-Synergy/tracer-mip) has been established for sharing this roadmap document as well as other documentation and updates, analysis codes, model & parameterization descriptions, etc.
+A [TRACER-MIP GitHub page](https://arm-synergy.github.io/tracer-mip/Roadmap.html) has been established for sharing this roadmap document as well as other documentation as we proceed such as updates, analysis codes, model & parameterization descriptions, etc. Please check back for more information from this site.

 ## 4. Simulations Summary